Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Together with coralline algae and other groups that produce limestone skeletons, corals gradually build up the complex three-dimensional structure of a reef.

-This habitable architecture provides shelter and food for a quarter of all marine life.
+This habitable architecture is more than just colourful underwater scenery.
+In fact, it provides shelter and food for a quarter of all marine life.
 It also protects millions of people living in coastal communities as well as mangrove and seagrass environments (which are important nursery habitats for fish) by diffusing wave energy by up to 97 per cent.